 Union Institute & University requires the use of ethical principles and acceptable conduct in research involving human subjects.
 The IRB’s policies and procedures are guided by the Code of Federal Regulations Title 45 CFR Part 46, “Protection of Human Subjects” (Revised June 23, 2005), of the U.S. Department of Health and Human Services (HHS), the National Institutes of Health (NIH), the Office for Human Research Protections (OHRP) or any other successor office, and The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research.

 All proposed Union Institute & University sponsored research projects involving interactions with human subjects are required to meet the criteria established by the IRB.
 Researchers are required to secure IRB approval for their studies involving human subjects.
-Researchers conducting human subjects research studies are also required to take human subjects research educational training provided in the basic modules of the CITI Course in the Protection of Human Research Subjects.
-Faculty advisors of students engaged in research involving human subjects are also required to take the CITI Course.
-For more information on the CITI Course, see Research Educational Training.
+Researchers conducting human subjects research studies are also required to take a human subjects research educational training course.
+Additionally, faculty advisors of students engaged in research involving human subjects are required to successfully complete a human subjects research training course within the last three years.
+See Research Educational Training.

 All human subjects research projects eligible for exemption from IRB review must be submitted to the IRB for review and approval as exempt studies.
-Researchers must submit a Exempt Research Study Checklist – Application.
+Researchers must submit an Exempt IRB Application.
 Any studies determined by the IRB not to be eligible for exemption must be submitted for expedited or full IRB review as described in Chapters 6 and 7 of the IRB Handbook.
 A summary of the proposed study that includes descriptions of the data sources and data collection method(s) must also be submitted to the IRB with the Exempt IRB Application.

-All research studies conducted for internships, dissertations, theses, final documents, research methods courses, or other class projects that are considered as exempt studies MUST BE cleared by the IRB.
-Official approval letters will be issued for exempt studies involving human subjects.
+All research studies conducted for internships, dissertations, independent studies, theses, research methods course class projects, or other class projects that are considered as exempt studies MUST BE cleared by the IRB.
+Official approval letters or e-mail messages will be issued for exempt studies involving human subjects.
 E-mail notification of acceptability will be sent to students conducting theoretical or creative research studies.